 It's easy to complain about things that drive you nuts.
-How about this month we actually DO something about those issues?
+How about we actually DO something about those issues?

 Let's flex our little activist muscles and see if we can change something larger than just our individual habits.

 WHAT DO I NEED TO DO?